 At the risk of sounding like a Grammarly ad… check your spelling and grammar super-carefully before sending off your cover letter.
 Ideally, get someone else to proofread your application.

 If you make mistakes, it’ll either seem like:

 a) you either don’t know how to write properly, or

-b) that you’re sloppy, even with important stuff.
+b) that you’re sloppy, even with the important stuff.

-When you’re applying for a job, even one mistake in a perfect application can raise questions marks.
+When you’re applying for a job, even one mistake in a perfect application can raise question marks.

 🎬 13.
 Create a Video